kmesiab/ai-code-critic/README.md

 ```

 Set your Ignore Files.
 These are file types that will be excluded from
 code reviews.
-They should be a comma separated list of file extensions.
+They should be a comma-separated list of file extensions.

 ex: